bottlepy/bottle/apidoc/tutorial_app.rst

    run(port=80, host='123.45.67.89')

-The ``port`` and ``host`` parameter can also be applied when Bottle is running with a different server, as shown in the following section
+The ``port`` and ``host`` parameter can also be applied when Bottle is running with a different server, as shown in the following section.

 .. rubric:: Running Bottle with a different server

 As said above, the standard server is perfectly suitable for development, personal use or a small group of people only using your application based on Bottle.
-For larger task, the standard server may become a Bottle neck, as it is single-threaded, thus it can only serve on request at a time.
+For larger tasks, the standard server may become a bottleneck, as it is single-threaded, thus it can only serve one request at a time.

-But Bottle has already various adapters to multi-threaded server on board, which perform better on higher load.
+But Bottle has already various adapters to multi-threaded servers on board, which perform better on higher load.
 Bottle supports Cherrypy_, Fapws3_, Flup_ and Paste_.

 If you want to run for example Bottle with the past server, use the following code::